codec-xyz/photo_frame_manager/readme.md

 **Texture Slot** - a string of the texture slot to use on the material for the photo.
 If left blank the mainTexture slot is used

-**Is Smaller Dimension Always One** - whether the picture frames are setup with the smaller side of space for the photo being length one
+**Photo Offset** - photo offset for frame

+**Photo Rotation** - photo rotation for frame

+**Photo Dimensions** - setting for sizing the photo inserted into frame

+**Frame Matching** - settings for automatically resizing frame to fit photo
+- **None**
+- **Scale To Photo**
+- **Generate Frame** - algorithm to resize frame mesh to different aspect ratio

 The rest is a list of the picture frame file and its aspect ratio.
-The order does not matter except that the first object in the list used the preview.
+The order does not matter except that the first object in the list is used as the preview.
 Leaving the list blank is okay and will result in no picture frames.
-This can be used to just set the material of a photo.
+This can be used to set just the material of a photo.

 The box at the bottom can be used to drag and drop one or more GameObject files into the list.
 This will also try to get the aspect ratios from the file names.